WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Changelog  ==
 = 1.3.0 =
 * Feature - Refund functionality for the order placed using the edwiser bridge plugin.
+* Feature - Email temaplet for the admin and customr on order refund
+* Feature - Setting to send refund notificaton to spesific email or admin users email.
 * Feature - New order status(Refund).
 * Feature - New meta box on the eb order page to display the order status update history.
 On full refund Order status will change to the refunded.
 * Feature - Refurbished the user account page, added menus for the pages like Dashboard, user-account, orders, and my courses.